jameslamb/ML4EVIEWS/README.md

-# DS4EVIEWS
+# ML4EViews

-A repo to make some common tools and algorithms from data science pipelines available as EViews add-ins.
+A repo to make some common tools and algorithms from machine learning pipelines available as EViews add-ins.